 1/4 cup apple cider vinegar

-handful of spinach or arugula (optional)
+handful of chopped spinach or arugula (optional for added greens)

 1. Soak your dried peas in salted water overnight.

 2. Add all your ingredients to a large soup pot.
 Bring to a boil.
 Reduce heat, cover pot with lid and allow to simmer for several hours.
 Be sure not to burn the bottom of the soup.
 Pea soup burns quite easily - so monitor it closely if this is your first time making it.
+Low temperatures for a long period of time work best.
+You could also use a slow cooker if you'd like.

 Happy pea soup eating!